 Points covered and case studies include:

-– Current trends in gamification for HR in different areas (e.g. L&D), and best practices
+– Current trends, best practices, and case studies in gamification for HR in different areas (e.g. L&D, recruitment, compliance)

 – SMU Case study: How gamification has been applied to engage more than 1,000 students in SMU.
 SMU’s GameLead won 2 awards at Wharton-Quacquarelli Symonds Stars Reimagine Education Conference & Awards 2015 (http://www.smu.edu.sg/news/2016/01/15/smu-scores-three-awards-oscars-higher-education)